 But the problem isn’t in the poop’s effect on your car’s paint, per se.
 The problem arises when you try to remove it – and fail in doing so.

 The problem here is twofold.

 First, as with any type of excrement, you won’t feel pleasant while you clean bird poop, so you’ll want to do it fast.
 You’ll rush, you will hurry, you won’t be as careful as you should be.
 To top it all off, you’ll probably even use the wrong stuff to remove the offensive matter from your car and you will probably try to scrub off the poop – and pretty aggressively at that.

 That’s where the second problem enters – bird poop is abrasive.
-Since birds eat sand, pebbles, seed-shell fragments, scrubbing the poop off will have the effect of doing it with sandpaper.
+Since birds eat sand, pebbles, and seed-shell fragments, scrubbing the poop off will have the effect of doing it with sandpaper.
 This is only okay if you intended to peel the paint off your car – otherwise, that little bird doing its business where it shouldn’t have, just cost you a hundreds-of-dollars-worth paint job.

-- DO NOT wet a paper towel and start wiping.
+- Do not wet a paper towel and start wiping.

 - Relax and calm your hands before you approach this delicate operation.

 - Gather several clean, soft rags or a wash sponge, a pail, car-wash soap, and the hose.

 - Get your car in a cool and shady spot, mix hot water with concentrated car-wash soap and soak the poop by pouring and gently dabbing the mixture onto the poop.

 - Soak the poop well and leave it on for at least 30 minutes.

 - Soak the rag or sponge, and wet the poop again with the mixture.